otammato/Monitoring_and_logging_AWS_CloudWatch/README.md

 # Two-tier monitoring service

-[ Monitoring Linux Bash AWS_Cloudwatch ] Create a CI/CD pipeline with GitHub Actions to build the app, then built and push the Docker image to DockerHub
+[ Monitoring Linux Bash AWS_Cloudwatch ]  Create a solution to monitor a user's folder and processes launched on a server.

 ## Task:<br>
 Monitor the existing solution.
 The recently added features make the existing solution expected to behave in the following way: